 - 66,167 km of network inspected (+17.8%)

 Operating highlights (including affiliates):

-The € 612.6 million of investments made in the period (+10.3% compared to 30 September 2020) bears witness to this.
-These investments are devoted to the digital transformation and repurposing of the networks to enable them to distribute renewable gases (biomethane and, in the medium term, green hydrogen and synthetic methane).
+In the period, € 546.7 million in investments were made, devoted primarily to the digital transformation, the natural gas distribution in Sardinia and the repurposing of the networks to enable them to distribute renewable gases (biomethane immediately and, in the medium term, hydrogen and synthetic methane).

 In the first nine months of 2022, 272 km of new pipes were laid in Italy.
 In Sardinia, the creation of new fully digital networks reached a total length of 909 km out of a total to be developed of around 1,110 km.
 In addition, 11 new GNL storage and regasification plants were commissioned, for a total of plants serving the basins under concession.

 The net financial position as at 30 September 2022 was € 6,096.4 million (€ 4,980.0 million as at 31 December 2021).
 The net financial position amounted to € 6,027.9 million (€ 4,910.0 million as at 31 December 2021), net of financial liabilities pursuant to IFRS 16 of € 68.5 million (€ 70.0 million as at 31 December 2021).